YD525/SSELexicon/README.md

 If you have any questions or need help, feel free to drop by our Discord — I'm always happy to help:
 [https://discord.gg/GRu7WtgqsB](https://discord.gg/GRu7WtgqsB)

+By the way, this entire tool is currently developed solely by me — **YD525**.
+It’s a lot of work, and yes...
+I’m *tired*. 😩
+Your encouragement really means a lot!

 ---

 ## 🖼️ UI Icon